mamduhi/README/README.md

 💬 Ask me about how to start a career in Data Science.

-📫 You can reach me on LinkedIn.
+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/vahid-m-8ab90562/).

-⚡ Fun fact: .